 book3, swcwalks, walk33

-Follows the South Downs Way along the ridge of the South Downs.
-Good views in the morning, a forested trail in the afternoon (travel by bus).
+South Downs Way along the ridge of the South Downs NP.
+Views in the morning, a forested trail in the afternoon.
+Travel by bus.

 A ridge walk along the South Downs Way, passing Chanctonbury Ring.